gwenjo/FancyDayDesign/README.md

 ##### Navbar

 The navigation bar is visible on all pages.
 On a smaller device/page, it turns into a bar.
-The navigation bar contains a search bar, the name of the website (Fancy Day Design), a link to your account and a shopping cart.
+The navigation bar contains a search bar, the name of the website (Fancy Day Design), a link to your account and a shopping bag.

 The footer contains three sections, the first section contains the location of the store, in the middle section you will find links that lead you to different pages of the website and the third section refers to the social media links.
 There is a search bar on every page, you can easily search products by name and/or keyword.